abishekabi/IDPS-For-Wi-Fi-Networks/README.md

         <pre>  2.
 Qt4 and Pyqt4 </br> </pre>
         <pre>  3.
 Scapy </br> </pre>
         <pre>  4.
 Aircrack-ng </br> </pre>
-4. Currently it can detection 4 attacks & prevent 2 types of attacks </br>
+4. Currently it can detect 4 attacks & prevent 2 types of attacks </br>
 5. Fork this Repository if u can. </br>
 </br>
 ***********************************************************************************************